AlexKosz/AlexKosz/README.md

 - I love to learn and I am constantly working on my development skills
 - You can reach me at my email: alexkoszuta43@gmail.com

-My goals for 2021:
-- Push my code to github more often
-- Obtain a developer role
-- Build fun projects with React

 My Langauges:
 - HTML/CSS
 - JavaScript (ES6, React, and Node)